 To get referred to private clinicians who are trained in the WPATH SoC (please note that, coverage for private clinicians is based on your private health insurance policy.
 If you do not have private health insurance, you will need to pay out of pocket when you see a private clinician.
 The benefit of seeing someone private is less of a wait time compared to the public mental health program.
 If you do have private health insurance, you may still need to pay out of pocket if your insurance company does not direct bill.

-prideHealth can also refer you to a social worker at NSHA who can do your assessment.
+prideHealth can also refer you to a social worker at Nova Scotia Health who can do your assessment.
 The wait time is approximately 3 months.

 Call HSHC and ask to be placed on the waitlist for new trans clients.
-Each trans health provider at the HSHC takes one new trans client each month.
-The general wait time is around 6 months.
-HSHC can also refer you to a social worker at NSHA who can do your assessment.
+The general wait time is 3-10 months.
+HSHC can also refer you to a social worker at Nova Scotia Health who can do your assessment.
 The wait time is approximately 3 months.

-Note: HSHC does not become your family health care provider.
+NOTE HSHC does not become your family health care provider.
 They will only monitor your transition, reproductive, and sexual health concerns.
-HSHC is self-referral only you need to call yourself (no one can book an appointment for you) to book/place themselves on the waitlist.
+HSHC is self-referral only.
+You need to call yourself (no one can book an appointment for you) to book/place yourself on the waitlist.
 Hormones are usually done in 3 appointments.

 Your health care provider will ask about your family, medical and social support history as well as general health questions.
 Know your family history of: cancer; cardiovascular disease; dementia; Parkinson's disease; muscular, skeletal (bone density), bladder, kidney, and liver issues; and any mental health diagnoses.

 You will be given a requisition for blood work to capture the baseline functions of your systems.
 The aim is to make sure that adding hormones won't compromise your health.

 You will be given reading material with all the information you need about what changes to expect, all possible side effects, and what types of monitoring will be required.